wp-plugins/double-opt-in-for-download/readme.txt

 Donate link: http://www.doubleoptinfordownload.com/
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: email, download, optin, email marketing, marketing Requires at least: 3.5
+Tags: email, download, mailchimp, aweber, constant contact, ajax, double opt in, email marketing, marketing Requires at least: 3.5
-Tested up to: 3.8
+Tested up to: 3.8.1
 Stable tag: 1.1.2

 Improve your client outreach by offering FREE downloads to your visitors in exchange for their email address with our Double Opt-In Plugin

 == Description ==

-The Double Opt-In for download plugin is ideal for improving your customer outreach.
+The Double Opt-In for download plugin is ideal for building your email list and improving your customer outreach.

 You simply upload your free download using the plugin admin interface.
 Once your file is uploaded, just add the generated shortcode to the pages or posts where you would like to show the sign up form.